jaclu/tmux-menus/docs/Modifications.md

 If this is not the case doing `rm [tmux-menus folder]/cache/items -rf` will cause all menus to be regenerated.

+At plugin init TMUX_MENUS_LOCATION is defined in the plugin initialization as a global environment variable, so it can always be used as the location of the plugin

 **Fast development with minimal hassle!**

 If an edited menu fails to load, you can run it directly from the command